zfoh/HaskellerZ/effective-haskell/the-service-pattern.markdown

     }
     deriving (Eq, Show)

--- | Run an 'IO' action with access to an 'X.Handle' that works by ...
+-- | Run an 'IO' action with access to an 'X.Handle'. withHandle
---
-withHandle
     :: Config             -- ^ Configuration
     -> Service1.Handle    -- ^ Service dependency 1 (e.g. a logger)